A shower of confetti and a married couple

-How to Organise an Epic Confetti Photo
+How to organise an epic confetti Photo

 Some of our favourite, most spontaneous and photogenic moments at a wedding often happen when the couple are just married and is in a flurry of confetti!
 But how do you go about organising an epic confetti photo?
 When and where should you do a confetti photograph?
 How do you go about organising it?
 And what type of confetti should you use?